Wildlife tourism: Impacts on tourists' perceptions and behaviours towards wildlife

 With the emergence of social media, many tourists have begun posting images online of themselves partaking in wildlife tourism experiences.
 These posts are not, in themselves, always negative, however they do often lead to increased visitation at wildlife tourism experiences, and can encourage behaviours that impact animal welfare.
 These behaviours, such as being too close to wildlife, can impact the behaviour, health, location and mating of some species.

-In addition, photos posted from animal tourism experiences can send unintentional message to viewers, particularly when a person is in the frame.
+In addition, photos posted from animal tourism experiences can send an unintentional message to viewers, particularly when a person is in the frame.
 For example, across a range of species, the presence of a human in a wildlife image can increase people's perceptions that the animal would make a good pet, or experiences negative welfare.
 In response to these impacts and animal welfare concerns, Instagram and other social media sites now display warnings when viewers search for terms such as "#wildlifeselfie".

+More broadly, conservation researchers have argued that social-media visibility in wildlife tourism should not be evaluated only through platform metrics such as reach, likes or shares, but through its net effects on visitor behaviour, disturbance, welfare and conservation outcomes.